This post may contain affiliate links.

-Menton’s love affair with lemons is due to its microclimate, which allows citrus trees to grow year round, and the shops do their best to lure you in with all their lemon-y ware And they do a fine job of it – see if you can go and not buy something.
+Menton’s love affair with lemons is due to its mild microclimate, which allows citrus trees to grow year round, and the shops do their best to lure you in with all their lemon-y souvenirs.
+They do a fine job of it – see if you can spend one day in Menton and not buy anything.
 I dare you.

 I bought a bottle of lemon olive oil at Au pays du citron de Menton at 22 rue Saint Michel.
 Yum.
-And now I’m eating waaay too baguettes many drenched in lemony olive oil, but when I look at my stomach in the mirror I blame the mirror not Menton (and certainly not my lack of willpower).
+And now I’m eating waaay too many baguettes drenched in lemony olive oil.
+Yet when I look at my stomach in the mirror I blame the mirror, not Menton (and certainly not my lack of willpower).

 And who wants to be humourless in Menton?

-Read more on the sexy South of France: Visit my travel blog post Things to do in the South of France for plenty of ideas on where to go, why to go and what to do there.
+Visit Things to do in the South of France for plenty of ideas on where to go, why to go and what to do there.